cms-patatrack/patatune/docs/user_guide.md

 ```

 The `BatchObjective` automatically splits the particle positions into batches of the specified size and evaluates them concurrently using `asyncio.gather`.

+### Multiple objectives definition

+The class determines the number of objectives based on the length of the list of objective_functions passed as argument, assuming that a single objective value is evaluated by each function.

+However, in case an objective function were to return more than one value, the user can specify the number of expected objectives returned with the optional `num_objectives` argument.

+Optionally the user can pass the names of the objectives in the `objective_names` argument, that will be used by the [FileManager][patatune.util.FileManager] when saving the results of the optimization.
+If they are not passed as arguments, they default to `['objective_0','objective_1',...]`.

+Finally, the user can pass a callable in the `true_pareto` argument.
+This is a function that will return a list of points of size equal to the archive of optimal solution obtained after the optimization, with the fitnesses of each point.

+The argument is completely optional and used in measuring the [GD][patatune.metrics.generational_distance] and [IGD][patatune.metrics.inverted_generational_distance] metrics.

+#### Defining the direction of the optimization

+By default, each objective is optimized to be minimized.
+To override this behaviour, the user can pass the `directions` argument as a list of strings (i.e. `['minimize', 'maximize', 'minimize']`), listing the optimization direction for each objective.
+If the number of objectives don't match the lenght of the strings, PATATUNE raises an error.

 ## Otimization algorithm configuration